vaquerizaslab/chess/docs/example_analysis.rst

 -----------------------------

 In this example analysis, we will search the entire chromosome 2 for differences.
-For this, we first need to generate the pairs file with the :ref:`chess-pairs`. subcommand.
+For this, we first need to generate the pairs file with the :ref:`chess pairs <chess-pairs>` subcommand.
 We will compare regions of 2 Mb size with a step size of 100 kb.
 In addition, `chess pairs` needs to know the sizes of the chromosomes for which we want to generate the pairs.
 Here we supply these with the chrom.sizes.tsv